-Baltimore Ravens linebacker Ray Lewis could return to the field against the Denver Broncos on Dec.
-16.
+Baltimore Ravens linebacker Ray Lewis could make his return from injury against the Denver Broncos on Dec.
+16 according to Edward Lee of the Baltimore Sun.

 Lewis was placed on injured reserve with the designation to return after he tore his triceps on Oct.
 14 in Baltimore's victory over the Dallas Cowboys.
 Lewis is eligible to return to the practice field this Thursday.
 If Lewis is able to do so, the first game he will be able to participate in will be the against the Broncos.